Anitta (singer): Early life

-Larissa de Macedo Machado was born and raised in Honório Gurgel, a Rio de Janeiro neighborhood with one of the lowest HDIs.
-She is the youngest daughter of Míriam Macedo and Mauro Machado of Afro-Brazilian descent.
+Larissa de Macedo Machado was born and raised in Honório Gurgel, a Rio de Janeiro neighbourhood with one of the lowest HDIs.
+She is the youngest daughter of Míriam Macedo and Mauro Machado of Syrian and Afro-Brazilian descent.
 Her parents later divorced, with her mother obtaining custody.
 Her brother, Renan Machado, is one of her music producers and jointly manages her career.

-She began her singing when she was 8, joining the choir of Saint Luzia’s Parish in her neighborhood at her maternal grandparents’ insistence.
+She began her singing when she was 8, joining the choir of Saint Luzia's Parish in her neighbourhood at her maternal grandparents’ insistence.
 She took her first English classes at 11, having demonstrated above-average intelligence and an interest in an academic career.
-Her mother’s teacher later gave her free dance lessons.
+Her mother's teacher later gave her free dance lessons.

 After graduating from Colégio Pedro II, she finished a technical course in public administration in high school.
-In 2013, she decided to pursue her artistic career and won the "Best New Artist" award given by the Associação Paulista de Críticos de Arte, an organization based in São Paulo, Brazil, that honors the best in the Brazilian arts.
+In 2013, she decided to pursue her artistic career and won the "Best New Artist" award given by the Associação Paulista de Críticos de Arte, an organisation based in São Paulo, Brazil, that honours the best in the Brazilian arts.

 Anitta's stage name was inspired by the character "Anita" in the book Presença de Anita, adapted as a teleseries by TV Globo in 2001.
 She thought the character was "amazing" because "[Anita] could be sexy without looking vulgar; girl and woman at the same time".

 Anitta speaks several languages: Portuguese (her native language), English and Spanish, as well as some Italian and French.
 Furthermore, she has taken Japanese classes and plans to learn Korean.